AdamSecurity/School-Project-Chem/README.md

 This app help people to understand chemistry very easy

 # How do I benefit from this?
-### This application has many benefits, including:
+This application has many benefits, including:
+1 balancing the chemical formula